andrewgioia/EchoPHP/README.md

     $echomtg->getInventory( 0, 9, 'price', 'desc', null, 'Green', 'Legendary' );

+#### Getting inventory statistics

+Call the `getStats()` method to return the user's inventory stats.
+This takes no parameters and sends an authenticated GET.

 ## Debugging

 To enable debugging mode, set the class property `$debug_mode` to true in `api.php`.
 This adds all auth, session, and requests/responses to the `$debug` property.
 Output that to view the current debugging log: